nasa/astrobee/tools/calibration/readme.md

 # Package Overview
 # Camera Target Based Intrinsics Calibration
-Calibrating camera intrinsics involves generating target detection files from a set of bagfiles, generating or providing an initial estimate for the camera intrinsics and distortion values, and finally running the calibrator.
+This package refines an initial estimate for camera intrinsics and distortion values given a bag file containing images of a calibration target and a calibration target configuration.
-Several camera distortion models (fov, rad, radtan) are supported for calibration and various scripts are provided to view the quality of the input target detections and the calibration results.
+Several camera distortion models (fov, rad, radtan) are supported for calibration and various scripts are provided to view the quality of the input target detections and the calibration results. <br />

+For generating an initial estimate of camera intrinsics and distortion values, see https://github.com/nasa/astrobee/tree/master/scripts/calibrate.

 ## Example Usage
+The following gives an overview of refining calibration parameters given an initial estimate and a bag file containing target detections.
+For more information on each tool or script and its options, see [Usage Instructions](#usage-instructions).
 ### Generate target detections from bagfiles
 `rosrun calibration save_images_with_target_detections -d ~/bag_files -o target_detections -t ~/target.yaml` <br />
-Here `~/bag_files` contains a directory of bagfiles containing target detection images.
+Here `~/bag_files` contains a directory of bagfiles containing target detection images and target.yaml is the desired target yaml file found in https://github.com/nasa/astrobee/tree/master/scripts/calibrate/config.
 ### View target detection coverage in image space
 `rosrun calibration view_all_detections.py -d target_detections`<br />
 `feh detection_image.jpg`<br />